h-ayat/dimdah/dimdah.md

 - **Internal implementations** (DAOs, internal models, helper utilities) are package-private and inaccessible from outside
 - Higher layers interact only through public interfaces, with the compiler preventing direct access to implementation details

-**Example**: In the Core layer:
+**Example**: In the Core (Domain) layer:
 - `UserRepository` (interface) → **public** — accessible to Subdomain and Service layers
-- `UserDAO` (concrete implementation) → **package-private** — only accessible within Core
+- `UserDAO` (concrete implementation) → **package-private** — only accessible within Core (Domain)
 - Internal domain model constructors or validation logic → **package-private** — ensuring invariants are maintained

-This explains why **domain models and persistence implementations coexist in the Core layer**: they are packaged together so that visibility modifiers can enforce the abstraction boundary at compile time.
+This explains why **domain models and persistence implementations coexist in the Core (Domain) layer**: they are packaged together so that visibility modifiers can enforce the abstraction boundary at compile time.
 Higher layers cannot bypass the repository interface to access DAOs directly.

 ### When Convention Is Required